-- (c) Trees and palms. - (1) Code-required trees must be a minimum of ten feet in height, have a one and one-half to two-inch caliper (at 12 inches above the ground) and a four-foot spread at the time of installation.
+- (c) Trees and palms. - (1) Code-required trees must be a minimum of ten feet in height, have a two-inch caliper (at 42 6 inches above the ground) and a four-foot spread at the time of installation.
 Palms must have a minimum of ten feet of clear trunk at planting.
 Trees having an average mature spread or crown less than 20 feet may be substituted by grouping the same so as to create the equivalent of a 20-foot crown spread.
-Trees adjacent to walkways, bike paths and rights-of-way must be maintained with eight feet of clear trunk. - (2) Larger trees substituted to reduce the minimum number of general trees must be native canopy species and have a no less than minimum four inches in diameter caliper at 12 twelve inches above the ground, minimum six-foot spread, and minimum no less than 16 feet in sixteen-foot height at the time of planting.
-These larger trees will be counted on a 2:1 basis toward general tree requirements.
+Trees adjacent to walkways, bike paths and rights-of-way must be maintained with eight feet of clear trunk. - (2) Larger trees substituted to reduce the minimum number of general trees (palms excluded) must be no less than four inches in diameter at 426 inches above the ground and no less than 16 feet in height at the time of planting.
 The general tree requirement cannot be reduced in number by more than 50 percent.